JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Your interference would have come with a better grace if you had waited until it was asked for.”

 Mr. Bruff took no notice.
-The smooth varnish on HIS wicked old face never cracked.
+The smooth varnish on _His_ wicked old face never cracked.
 Rachel thanked him for the advice he had given to her, and then turned to old Mr. Ablewhite–preserving her composure in a manner which (having regard to her age and her sex) was simply awful to